-Do you get sick of buying garden pots without drainage holes?
-Lately it seems that all the flower pots I love and wish to buy have no drainage hole, ugh!
-So I have finally bought the tools to drill my own drain holes so that I can use every pot!
+Do you get sick of buying ceramic pots without drainage holes?
+Lately it seems that all the flower pots I love and wish to buy have no drain hole!
+So I have finally bought the tools to drill my own drain holes in ceramic pots so that I can use any one I want!

 For some reason I thought it would be hard to drill a hole in a ceramic pot or maybe not even possible.
 But after finding so many pots that I wanted to use but couldn’t, I decided that I was going to do it myself.

 Now I cannot believe I didn’t do it sooner because it is so simple and easy.
 Best of all, I can now buy any pot I want.
 Whether they be ceramic, terra cotta, or clay pots.
 Drain hole or not, I can drill my own!

 - Power Drill

 - Drill bit for tile and stone or glass and tile drill bit

 Information on the Tools

 A good drill is important so you have the power needed to properly drill through your pots, no matter what material they’re made of.

 I have a Dewalt drill and it is an all around great quality drill.
 I currently have a Bosch Tile and Stone ½” drill bit that can drill through natural stone, granite, ceramic, and glass.

 Depending on the size of your pot, you may want a small hole less than a 1/2″, but it’s based on your preference.
 Although, a 1/2″ seems to be perfect for most sized pots.
 A drain hole that is too small can easily get blocked by pieces of bark or stone that are in potting soil mixes.